 Bill, who is an experienced investor, has found a way to make an additional investment, when he might not otherwise have been able to, as his capital outside of his pension was tied up.

 There are of course many advantages and disadvantages of this type of investment.
 Not least buying shares in a single company could be considered to be high risk, although if the investment works out and James sells his shares at a profit he will pay no tax on the gain as the shares are held by his pension.

-If you would like to learn more about buying private company shares in a SIPP then speak to our team of highly qualified and experienced Independent Financial Advisers on 0115 933 8433 or email firstname.lastname@example.org
+If you would like to learn more about buying private company shares in a SIPP then speak to our team of highly qualified and experienced Financial Planners on 0115 933 8433 or email firstname.lastname@example.org